Defective & inherently unsafe tools can cause great injury. Let our attorneys explain product liability law & your legal options.

 In fact, because of the immunity that workers’ comp gives the employer, many employers will CLAIM to have workers’ compensation just so they can trick the victim into thinking he or she cannot sue.
 Because of this unscrupulous behavior, you need to check and verify your employer’s status with the Texas Department of Insurance.
 Call or email us, and we can check this for you.

 It’s also common for claims to be denied due to unclear employment contracts.
 In Texas, independent contractors are given almost no rights.
 As such, employers will often hire on a worker as an “independent contractor,” but treat them like a regular employee.
-This misclassification can mean that your claim would be automatically denied, but a qualified and experienced attorney can prove your employment status so that you can get the compensation and justice that you deserve.
+This misclassification can mean that your claim would be automatically denied, but a qualified and experienced work injury attorney can prove your employment status so that you can get the compensation and justice that you deserve.

 It is the responsibility of your employer to make sure that equipment is well taken care of at all times.
 This may include things like maintaining equipment as well as replacing any broken parts.
 Defective tools could be as a result of an employer cutting corners so he can keep his overhead costs down.